 where ∆t is the time step, kT is thermal energy, Dt is the translational diffusivity tensor containing coefficients for different directions, Dr is the rotational diffusivity, F and T are forces and torques due to rod-obstacle interactions, and v is propulsion speed (presumed to be actuated by light intensity).
-This model assumes gravity in combination with substrate repulsion confine rod particles within a quasi-2D layer.36 In addition, the cylindrical rod particles are uniaxial (2um length x 0.2um cylindrical cross sectional diameter) so that the only degrees of freedom are the particle center-of-mass and orientation angle in the lab frame.
+This model assumes gravity in combination with substrate repulsion confine rod particles within a quasi-2D layer.36 In addition, the cylindrical rod particles are uniaxial (2um length and 0.4um cylindrical cross sectional diameter) so that the only degrees of freedom are the particle center-of-mass and orientation angle in the lab frame.
 A key aspect of this model from a control perspective is that the orientation, i.e., the direction of the propulsion, is not controlled.
 As a result, when there is nonzero propulsion velocity (v>0), directed deterministic motion occurs at short times (t << 1/Dr), whereas stochastic motion occurs at longer times (t >> 1/Dr).37

-To navigate a rod through a maze using only controlled propulsion, an intuitive strategy is to actuate propulsion when orientation and position favorably influence trajectories to avoid obstacles and dead-ends.
-Such a strategy could be quantified by a control policy, , which is a set of rules that close the loop between an actuatable velocity, v, and observable system states, s(x, y, ), to achieve a navigation objectives using control update time, tC.
+To navigate a rod through a maze using only controlled propulsion, an intuitive strategy is to actuate propulsion when orientation and position favourably influence trajectories to avoid obstacles and dead-ends.
+Such a strategy could be quantified by a control policy, , which is a set of rules that close the loop between an actuatable velocity, v, and observable system states, s=(x, y, ), to achieve a navigation objectives using control update time, tC.
 However, it is difficult to guarantee that such a control policy would be effective or produce an “optimal” trajectory.
 The optimal control policy, *, is a policy that navigates between states with a minumum integrated process cost, where the cost can be expressed as a quantifiable metric, e.g., total time, distance traveled, energy consumed, etc.

 Here we use a Markov Decision Process (MDP) framework to compute the optimal control policy.38 The MDP framework is more general and flexible than a classical linear Gaussian control framework39 and is appropriate in the present problem to consider the non-linear, coupled stochastic Brownian rotation and self-propulsion.
 To implement MDP, a discrete-time Markov chain model is constructed to capture the rod’s transition probability between different states at different self-propulsion speeds.
-Then the optimal control policy is obtained by minimizing a cost function associated with moving between different states based on the Markov chain model.
+Then the optimal control policy is obtained by minimizing a cost function associated with the whole process of moving between different states based on the Markov chain model.
 The details of computing the Markov chain model, transition probability, and optimal control policy are reported in the Methods section.

 Free-Space Navigation

 We first demonstrate optimal control of a self-propelled colloidal rod in quasi-2D free space (i.e., absence of obstacles or confinement).
 The essential input to the MDP framework is a Markov chain model of the rod dynamics characterized by a transition probability, P(sn+1|sn,vn), from state sn to state sn+1 for a given propulsion velocity, vn , and control update time, tC.
 Here the subscript n and n+1 denotes the state and speed are measured at time tn and tn+1 = tn + tC.
-For navigating quasi-2D free space, Fig. 2 shows a plot of P(sn+1|sn, vn) from BD simulations for a starting state of sn= (x, y, )=(0, 0, 0), a control update time, tC = 1s, and two velocity states v=0um/s and v=4.5um/s (i.e., light intensity “off” and “on”).
+For navigating quasi-2D free space, Fig. 2 shows a plot of P(sn+1|sn, vn) constructed from BD simulations for a starting state of sn= (x, y, )=(0, 0, 0), a control update time, tC = 1s, and two velocity states v=0um/s and v=4.5um/s (i.e., light intensity “off” and “on”).